HuangOwen/Awesome-LLM-Compression/README.md

 - AutoGGUF: automatically quant GGUF models [[Code]](https://github.com/leafspark/AutoGGUF)

+- Transformer Compression: For releasing code related to compression methods for transformers, accompanying our publications [[Code]](https://github.com/microsoft/TransformerCompression)

 ## Contributing

 This is an active repository and your contributions are always welcome!
 Before you add papers/tools into the awesome list, please make sure that: